Nessie-J/Nessie-J/README.md

 ### Glad to see you here!
 I recently graduated from the University of Greenwich.
 Gaining a First Class with Honours in Game Design and Development.
-Specialisation in Shaders 🎆 and Sound Design 🎵
+Specialisation in Shaders 🎆, Production :open_book: and Sound Design 🎵

 Currently taking on freelance jobs creating sound effects for multi-media projects, as well as Theatre 🎭.